jough13/jough13.github.io/recipes/sandwich-theory.md

 * **The "Double-Dip" (Monte Cristo):** This sandwich achieves a unique Maillard profile.
 It is not just toasted; it is egg-battered and pan-fried.
 The proteins in the egg wash react with the sugars in the bread and the dusting of powdered sugar to create a caramelized, crepe-like exterior coating that encases the savory interior.

 ### 4.2 The Auditory Texture: The Crunch
 Neuroscientific research indicates that the sound of food (auditory texture) significantly influences the perception of freshness and quality.
-This is known as the "Sonic Crunch."
+This is known as the "Sonic Crunch".
 * **Soft Sandwiches (Burger, Burrito):** These are "silent" foods.
 They lack high-frequency auditory feedback.
 A soft bun absorbs sound.
 * **Hard Sandwiches (Baguette, Sourdough):** The fracture of a crispy crust generates high-frequency vibrations conducted through the jawbone to the inner ear.
 * **The Bánh Mì:** It is famous for its distinct crust—light, shattering, and airy (due to rice flour additives).
 This creates a high-decibel crunch that immediately signals freshness, followed by the soft interior and the crunch of the pickled vegetables.
 It offers a Multi-Phasic Textural Profile: Hard (Crust) → Soft (Crumb) → Fatty (Pâté) → Chewy (Meat) → Crunchy (Pickles).